-24. Allegations or Concerns Against Staff or Volunteers
+27 Allegations or Concerns Against Staff or Volunteers

-Where there are concerns or suspicions about abuse being committed by a member of staff or volunteer employed by the Foundation, the LDSO must be notified immediately.
-On receipt of the information and details, the LDSO will inform the Senior Safeguarding Manager and if appropriate other outside agencies that may have an interest, for example the Local Authority Designated Officer (LADO), Children's Social Services, police and other external agencies as appropriate.
+Where there are concerns or suspicions about abuse being committed by a member of staff or volunteer employed by the Sutton United Football Club or Academy the Lead Designated Safeguarding

+Officer must be notified immediately.
+On receipt of the information and details the LDSO will inform the Senior Safeguarding Manager and if appropriate other outside agencies that may have an interest in example; the Local Authority Designated Officer (LADO), Children's Social Services, Police and other external agencies as appropriate.